streetboy999/DeployWithDocker/README.md

 (3) Uncompress Auto.tar.gz to a location where you prefer

+(4) Configure Xquartz properly to make clients able to connect to XGUI server.
+Open Xquartz -> Preferences -> Security -> Check "Allow connections from network clients"

-(4) Enter the directory of Auto and execute setup4mac.sh
+(5) Enter the directory of Auto and execute setup4mac.sh